NedFreed/BulbdialClock/README.md

  - Fixed annoying bug where "next" LED in each ring was always dimly lit

+ - RTC calculation incorrectly used an unsigned int as a temporary.
+These values can reach 86400, which is bigger than 2^16.
+Switch to use a long instead.
+   (I note that this bug is present in the original Bulbdial code.)

+ - Reenable regular RTC updates, which were disabled, likely due to preceding bug.

  - Fade modes are now:
      0 - no fading
      1 - straddle 2 LEDs for odd seconds